EnsembleData/ensembledata-node/README.md

 });
 ```

-If you find that one the parameters to an existing endpoint is missing, you can still send this parameter via the `extraParams` object which is available on all endpoint methods as the second parameter.
-See the example below:
+If you find that one the parameters to an existing endpoint is missing, you can still send this parameter via the `extraParams` which is available on all endpoint methods as shown below:

 ```javascript
 import { EDClient } from "ensembledata";